Bama2262/Portfolio-Project/README.md

 # Portfolio-Project
-This repository contains personal portfolio projects developed using HTML and CSS.
+Portfolio Project contains personal portfolio projects developed using HTML and CSS.
 The purpose of these projects is to showcase my skills and experience in web development, as well as provide a platform to share information about myself and my work.